 The safety and environmental protection department of the Group is responsible for managing the industrial wastewater treatment, monitoring the progress of the sewage treatment process of the production plants, evaluating and analysing the environmental performance.
-Online automatic monitoring system has been set up in the production plants to monitor the total phosphorus, ammonia nitrogen, chemical oxygen demand, pH value and flow at the sewage discharge port.
+An online automatic monitoring system has been set up in the production plants to monitor the total phosphorus, ammonia nitrogen, chemical oxygen demand, pH value and flow at the sewage discharge port.
 The Group also regularly conducts emergency drills for leakage in the pipeline network of the sewage treatment facilities so that employees can carry out relevant emergency treatment in a timely, effective and safe manner when an accident occurs to prevent secondary pollution to the environment and injury to employees from happening.
-The Group has engaged local environmental accredited companies to perform test and measurement on the pH value, suspended substance, ammonia nitrogen, 5-day biochemical oxygen demand and chemical oxygen demand of wastewater at sewage discharge port of each production plant according to the national technical specifications.
+The Group has engaged local environmental accredited companies to perform tests and measurements on the pH value, suspended substance, ammonia nitrogen, 5-day biochemical oxygen demand and chemical oxygen demand of wastewater at sewage discharge port of each production plant according to the national technical specifications.
 The local Ministry of Ecology and Environment also performs unscheduled inspections on sewage for about two to four times a year.
-During the reporting period, all the tests conducted by each production plant met the requirements of the emission limits in the Integrated Wastewater Discharge Standard and the Group has not received any notification of illegal treatment or discharge of wastewater.
+During the Reporting Period, all the tests conducted by each production plant met the requirements of the emission limits and the Group has not received any notification of illegal treatment or discharge of wastewater.
+During the Reporting Period, the Group was mainly affected by factors such as the increase in the production level and number of employees, the Group generated approximately 12,784.40 tonnes of non-hazardous wastewater, representing an increase of approximately 3,838.76 tonnes or 42.91% when compared with last year.